The NHS Healthy Start scheme helps families and pregnant people on low incomes to get healthy food, milk and vitamins.

 NHS Healthy Start uptake data

-This data shows the uptake of the NHS Healthy Start prepaid card.
+This data shows the digital uptake of the NHS Healthy Start prepaid card.
 Scheme uptake data will be published here on a monthly basis.

 England Uptake Data (Excel: 36KB)